AleMenon/nvim-config/README.md

 npm install -g tree-sitter-cli
 ```

+#### OpenAI API key

+It's necessary to have a `.env` file in your neovim directory with `OPENAI_API_KEY = "YOUR_API_KEY"` property, this is needed for CodeCompanion plugin to work.
+Also, if you're on Windows, it's recommended to use powershell as your terminal, since the command to get the API key in the file is based on powershell.

 ### Setup Steps

 1. Clone this repository and move all files to your Neovim configuration folder;
-2. Remove the `.git` and `images` directories, `README.md` and `.gitignore` files;
+2. Feel free to remove the `.git` and `images` directories, `README.md` and `.gitignore` files if you want;
-3. Open Neovim, plugins will be installed automatically via Lazy.nvim.
+3. Open Neovim, plugins will be installed automatically via Lazy.nvim;
+4. Run `:PlugInstall` to install the plugins that uses Vim Plug as the installer.

 #### Extra

-If you encounter LSP installation errors, run `:MasonLog` in Neovim, follow the instructions, and install any missing packages.
+1. If you encounter LSP installation errors, run `:MasonLog` in Neovim, follow the instructions, and install any missing packages.
+2. Windows settings:
+    - For todofloat plugin to work, change the path being passed as parameter in the `init.lua` file.
+    - Icons being used in the GitGraph plugin aren't working on Windows, so simply comment the `symbols = {...}` section to use the default ones.
+    - For CodeCompanion to work, change the path inside the configuration, for it to find your `.env` file.
+    - Files with things that need changing depending on the system you're in have a *TODO* comment right above them with instructions.

 ## Known Issues

-> [!BUG]
->
-> **Windows 10:**
-> The TODO float plugin may not find the `todo.md` file on some PCs.
-It seems to be a path problem.

-> [!SUCCESS]
->
+> [!NOTE]
-> It's not the best solution, but since a few updates ago, you only need to create the todo.md file at ~/.config/nvim/lua/todofloat/ and it will work again.
+> There's no known issue until this moment

 ## Final Notes